custom-components/pyscript/docs/reference.rst

    }

-If the trigger function uses ``var_name==None`` as a keyword argument, it can check if it is ``None`` to determined whether it was called immediately or not.
+If the trigger function uses ``var_name==None`` as a keyword argument, it can check if it is ``None`` to determine whether it was called immediately or not.
 Similarly, if it uses the ``kwargs`` form, if can check if ``var_name`` is in ``kwargs``.

 If ``state_hold`` is specified, the arguments to the trigger function reflect the variable change